Abbasid Caliphate: Trade

 Muslim merchants employed ports in Bandar Siraf, Basra, and Aden and some Red Sea ports to travel and trade with India and South East Asia.
 Land routes were also utilized through Central Asia.
 Arab businessmen were present in China as early as the eighth century.
 Arab merchants sailed the Caspian Sea to reach and trade with Bukhara and Samarkand.

+During the ninth and tenth centuries, large quantities of opaque glazed pottery were produced in southern Iraq, within the heartlands of the Abbasid Caliphate, and exported as a mass-produced commercial commodity.

+Finds of this Iraqi ware at sites across the Middle East, South Africa, and Southeast Asia demonstrate sustained commercial interaction between Iraq and the wider Indian Ocean world.

+Most of the exported vessels were standardized and practical in design, indicating that they were produced for large-scale commercial trade rather than for elite or luxury use.

 Many caravans and goods never made it to their intended destinations.
 Some Chinese exports perished in fires, while other ships sank.
 It was said that anybody who made it to China and back unharmed was blessed by God.
 Common sea routes were also plagued by pirates who built and crewed vessels that were faster than most merchant ships.
 It is said that many of the adventures at sea in the Sinbad tales were based on historical fiction of mariners of the day.

 The Abbasids also established overland trade with Africa, largely for gold and slaves.
 When trade with Europe ceased due to hostilities, Jews served as a link between the two hostile worlds.

 The Abbasids engaged in extensive trade with the Italian maritime republics of Venice and Genoa, from the 11th century.
 Venetian merchants facilitated the exchange of high-value goods such as spices, silk, and precious metals from the East.
 In return, Venice exported European manufactured goods and luxury items.
 While Genoese merchants traded in luxury goods like spices, textiles, and other high-demand items.
 Genoa's strategic position in the Mediterranean enabled it to integrate into the broader Mediterranean trade network, connecting the Abbasid Caliphate with other European markets.
 These trade relations played a key role in linking the medieval Mediterranean with the broader Islamic world.
 This exchange of goods, alongside cultural and technological transfers, fostered a more interconnected medieval global economy.